Skip to main content

 Overview

-Data Access provides granular control over who can view and edit records (data) within your Elementum applications.
-This security feature allows you to create dynamic access policies that determine which records users can see based on user roles, record criteria, and contextual conditions.
-Applies To Records In:
+Create dynamic access policies that determine which records users can see based on user roles, record criteria, and contextual conditions.
+Policies apply broad filtering rules across all records.

 • Apps: Control which records users can see within applications